2022–23 Wrexham A.F.C. season

-The 2022–23 season is the 145th season in the existence of Wrexham A.F.C. and their 13th consecutive season in the National League.
-Wrexham are one of the five Welsh football clubs in the English football league system.
-In addition to the National League, Wrexham are also participating in this season's editions of the FA Trophy and the FA Cup.
-The season is unusual in that the fixture dates of domestic and European competitions were consistently postponed to accommodate the coverage of the 2022 FIFA World Cup played in November and December 2022 in Qatar.
+The 2022–23 season was the 158th season in the existence of Wrexham A.F.C. and their 15th consecutive season in the National League.
+Wrexham were one of the five Welsh football clubs in the English football league system.
+The season was unusual in that the fixture dates of domestic and European competitions were consistently postponed to accommodate the coverage of the 2022 FIFA World Cup played in November and December 2022 in Qatar.